Wanderer0074348/Wanderer0074348/README.md

 ## Hi there 👋

-My name is Tanay and i am a student at BITS Pilani.
+My name is Tanay and I am a student at BITS Pilani.
 I'm currently learning C and Rust, and working on improving my algorithmic skills along with bettering my time and space management while maintaining clarity in code.
 I take interest in Security Engineering, UNIX system Environments, and DevOps.
 You can find more about me from my socials given below:

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/tanay-m-a78243247/)](https://www.linkedin.com/in/tanay-m-a78243247/)